 Important — This page only applies up to Java 8.
 Starting with Java 9, Oracle has entirely removed the 32-bit Java download with its slow Client VM.
-Simply download the Windows installer for Java SE 9 from the Oracle Technology Network to get the fast Server VM.
-The information below is now only relevant if your target system does not yet run Java SE 9.
+Since the 64-bit version of Java always uses the superior Server VM, this page is only relevant if your target system does not yet run Java 9 or later.

 When Java applications perform poorly on Windows, Java developers blame Windows and Windows developers blame Java.
 But most likely, the actual cause is using the wrong virtual machine.
 Oracle ships two VMs for 32-bit platforms, and Windows defaults to the slower one.
 On this page I compare the two VMs, and show how to use the faster one on 32-bit Windows.